hermannlu/plsc-31101-yilu/README.md

 ## Short Description

-This project seeks to investigate the US politicians' reference to "socialism": their frequencies and conceptions towards the word "socialism"
+This project seeks to investigate the US politicians' reference to "socialism": their conceptions towards and frequencies of mentioning the word "socialism".

 ## Dependencies